centreon/centreon-documentation/versioned_docs/version-23.10/reporting/report-development.md

 In this example, two datasources are listed: - Censtorage - Centreon

-Select Centreon then click on the "BIRT JDBC Datasource".
+Select Centreon, and then click the "BIRT JDBC Datasource".

 ![image](../assets/reporting/dev-guide/db_conn_6.png)

 The information defined in the XML file is read.

-Click on "Test Connection".
+Click "Test Connection".
 A pop-up appears, displaying the message "Connection successful".

 ![image](../assets/reporting/dev-guide/db_conn_7.png)